 Following the bus tour guided by the colleague from the local Modern Art Museum, Gebre Kristos Desta Center, I was led to see the district where Chinese construction companies have built many high-rise buildings and expensive department malls.
-I noticed several signs of China Jiangsu International, one of the many Chinese state-owned construction enterprises, in different areas of the city.
-In the downtown center of Addis Ababa, the sign of "China Aid" and a Chinese pavilion in the park of the headquarters of the African Union (AU), constructed by the China State Construction Engineering Corporation, also show the stable connection not only between Ethiopia and China but between the African Union and China.
-Among the fully launched construction projects and the smart buildings at the center of Addis Ababa of local residential areas, I spotted the disturbing juxtapositions of slums, the half-completed buildings pending, and poor people walking or lingering in the streets (see Figures 8.1-8.5).
+I noticed several signs of China Jiangsu International, one of the many Chinese state-owned construction enterprises, in different areas of the city (see picture 2).
+In the downtown center of Addis Ababa, the sign of "China Aid" and a Chinese pavilion in the park of the headquarters of the African Union (AU), constructed by the China State Construction Engineering Corporation, also show the stable connection not only between Ethiopia and China but between the African Union and China (see pictures 3-4).
+Among the fully launched construction projects and the smart buildings at the center of Addis Ababa of local residential areas, I spotted the disturbing juxtapositions of slums, the half-completed buildings pending, and poor people walking or lingering in the streets. (see pictures 5-8)